The Top 20 Japanese Restaurants in Singapore

 Total Scores

 One of Hakumai’s highlights is its diverse “omakase-only” menu items that Chef Gary Ng specially curates.
-The traditional yet refreshing take on Japanese food is deserving of praise from the restaurant’s loyal customers.
+The traditional yet refreshing take on Japanese food is deserving of praise from the restaurant’s loyal customers (like us!).

 It’s one of the reasons why dining here is best saved for special occasions and birthdays.
-While portions are generous, the chance to enjoy it at home is currently unavailable.
+Our orders came out in big portions, which is always appreciated.

 The restaurant’s signature dishes are also only available for dinner, which starts after a four-hour break in the afternoon.
 It’s best to get there before dinner starts, as lines tend to get long here!